 In 1825, he sought to implement his vision of a utopian community in America, called ‘New Harmony’.
 He sank much of his capital into this experiment, but unfortunately it was not a lasting success.
 His son, who helped manage the community, wryly noted that the utopian community attracted a diverse mixture of charlatans, vagrants and lazy theorists.

 A more successful communistic experiment was tried in Ralahine, County Clare, Ireland.
 For three years, this co-operative society was a great success, until the owner had to sell up after ruining himself from gambling.

 Owen was an early pioneer of socialism; he was one of the first to use the term ‘socialist’ in publications such as the New Westminster Review (1839).
-Owen also founded early socialist / co-operative groups such as Grand National Consolidated Trades Union of 1834 and Association of All Classes of All Nations (1835)
+Owen also founded early socialist/co-operative groups such as the Grand National Consolidated Trades Union of 1834 and Association of All Classes of All Nations (1835).

-But, his approach was to rely more on the philanthropy of the capitalist class to set up utopian communities.
-His socialism was a different brand to the later Socialist movements which emphasised relying on the working classes to agitate for better conditions.
+His approach, however, was to rely more on the philanthropy of the capitalist class to set up utopian communities.
+His socialism was a different brand to the later socialist movements which emphasised relying on the working classes to agitate for better conditions.
 However, he still raised in the public consciousness the ideal of communities working together and ending inequality based on ownership of property.
-Friedrich Engels described him as “a man of almost sublime, childlike character,” and also “one of the few born leaders of men.”.
+Friedrich Engels described him as “a man of almost sublime, childlike character,” and also “one of the few born leaders of men”.
 Engels also said:

 “Every social movement and real advance in England on behalf of the workers links with the name of Robert Owen.”